up42/docs/source/FAQ/api.rst

 :ref:`documentation <api-walkthrough>` or maybe you prefer to dive into the :ref:`API reference <api-specification>`.

-Are there any limitations on using the UP42 API?
+Are there any limitations to using the UP42 API?
 ------------------------------------------------

-Yes there are.
+Yes.
 Please consult our `API usage constraints <api-usage-constraints>`_ reference.

 .. raw:: html